Find short-term health insurance in Nevada.

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.

-- If you’ll be enrolled in Medicare in the near future, and need a policy to cover you until your Medicare takes effect.
-Be aware that although Medicare covers pre-existing conditions regardless of your medical and coverage history, Medigap insurers can impose a pre-existing condition waiting period if you didn’t have coverage for your pre-existing conditions prior to enrolling in Medicare.
+- If you’ll be enrolled in Medicare in the near future, are uninsured, and need a policy to cover you until your Medicare takes effect.
+Be aware that although Medicare covers pre-existing conditions regardless of your medical and coverage history, Medigap insurers can impose a pre-existing condition waiting period if you didn’t have coverage for your pre-existing conditions prior to enrolling in Medicare (short-term health insurance will generally not be considered creditable prior coverage).

 - If you’ve become employed recently but have a waiting period before your employer’s health benefits take effect.